tomelliot/Bestreads/docs/learnings.md

     - even then, updating the component doesn't cause a reload unless you force the page to be re-rendered by going to that page in your browser
 - OpenAI provides guidelines on styling - they want to keep things uniform.
 Branding can be applied to things like buttons and accents, but they wnat you to use the default fonts etc.

+- OpenAI starts requesting a bunch of endpoints to see if the server has obvious security issues (openai-vulnerability-testing.png)